 - A document to send

-It’s important to be aware that to use Windows Fax and Scan to turn your computer as a fax machine, the computer needs to always be on to receive a fax.
+When using Windows Fax and Scan as a fax machine, the computer needs to always be on and connected to the phone line to receive a fax.

-As well, the computer will not be able to use your internet connection to send and receive faxes.
+As well, the computer will not be able to use your internet connection to send and receive faxes – only the phone connection.

 Configuring Windows Fax and Scan